ruanklein/synapseq/docs/USAGE.md

 - `high`: set the gain to the -6db
 - `veryhigh`: set the gain to the 0db (without gain)

-The `veryhigh` level is the default and is applied to the `@background` sound to avoid any distortion.
-If you don't want any gain level, you can set the `@gainlevel` to `veryhigh`, this is normal gain of the background sound.
+The `veryhigh` level is the default.

 #### `@volume`